shakenbird/igp-forum-site/README.md

 *For the `author` section, put the username that you named the JSON file without the `.JSON`, not the name you put in the JSON file.
 For example, I named my author file `shaken-bird.json`, so I put `shaken-bird` as the author.*

 Below that you can use regular markdown for your post.
-It seems complicated so let me know if you have any questions!
+Feel free to use resources like [the IGP URL shortener](https://igp.services) to simplify your articles.
+Contact us if you have any questions!
 When you're done just make a pull request and we'll review it.